Photo from my review of Teavana’s Peach Momotaro.

-If I come across a tea that doesn’t include instructions (or I have trouble finding the instructions), I fall back onto what the Tea Association of Canada recommends for steeping:
+If I come across a tea that doesn’t include instructions (or I have trouble finding the instructions), I fall back onto the following water temperatures and length of time:

 You may notice that these times or temperatures may vary a bit from what various tea companies recommend for their own tea.
 As a general rule of thumb, I find all steeping instructions to be more guidelines rather than hard or fast rules.
 For instance, if I get a very bitter cup of green tea after following the steeping instructions to the letter, I will do a second cup (with new leaves) at a lower temperature of water at a lower steeping time.
 You can always play around with water temperature and steeping time until you get a cup that you enjoy because there’s no sense in having a cup of tea that isn’t any good.